37 PML-N MPAs ready to form forward bloc: Sh Rashid

 Sh Rashid said Railways had to suffer Rs4 billion losses in fuel related expenditures because of increase in dollar exchange rate.
 He said the department was able to increase the number passengers by 6 million, which was a record.
 He said Railways deficit was lessened to Rs32 billion from Rs36 billion.

-APP adds: Railways Minister Sh Rashid Ahmed Shahbaz Sharif was made the opposition leader in National Assembly through a conspiracy to help him escape jail, adding that production orders of those facing any accusations should not be issued.
-He said no one issued his production orders when he was in jail, while no facility including television or air-conditioner was provided to him.
+APP adds: Railways Minister Sh Rashid Ahmed said Shahbaz Sharif was made the opposition leader in the National Assembly through a conspiracy to help him escape jail, adding that production orders of those facing any accusations should not be issued.
+He said no one issued his production orders when he was in jail, while no facility, including television or air-conditioner, was provided to him.
 But, now all facilities were being provided to Nawaz Sharif in jail, he added.

-He said it was a success of the Railways to win Royal Palm Club case.
+He said it was a success of the Railways to win the Royal Palm Club case.

 Sh Rashid said Prime Minister Imran Khan would visit the United States (US) and Russia, which was a success of the Foreign Office.